SoftCircuits/SoftCircuits.SpreadsheetBuilder/ReadMe.md

 table.AddRow(new CellValue<string>("Def", 456, (decimal)4000);
 ```

+The `TableBuilder` class has a number of property for returning things like the range of the table so far.

 Once you've finished building the tabular data, you can create an Excel table and style it.

 ```cs